arizz96/clickhouse-activerecord/README.md

 # Clickhouse::Activerecord

 A Ruby database ActiveRecord driver for ClickHouse.
-Support Rails >= 5.0.

 ## Installation